shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

     | type: boolean, default: true
     | Enable build-in TFTP server.

-**Section: hefur**
+**Section: opentracker**

-Hefur is a standalone and lightweight BitTorrent tracker.
+Opentracker is a BitTorrent peer tracker that is designed to be fast and low on resource usage.
 It is used to accelerate peer/seed discovery in the network.
-Enabling Hefur requires that you set host_ip field as well.
+Enabling Opentracker requires that you set host_ip field as well.

 * enable
     | type: boolean, default: true
     | Used to enable/disable the tracker

 * port
-    | type: int, required if hefur is enabled, default: 10001
+    | type: int, required if Opentracker is enabled, default: 10001
     | Port on which to run the tracker.

 **Section: transmission**